 Polka Dots Pencil Skirt

 Here you go Gents!
-A little advice iron you shirts on the morning or the night before your interview.
+A little advice: iron your shirts on the morning or the night before your interview.
 Avoid coloured shirts.
-Yours pants should preferably be of dark colours such as black or dark grey.
-Slim fit clothing are fine and are actually in trend.
+Your pants should preferably be of dark colours such as black or dark grey.
+Slim fit clothing is fine and is actually in trend.
 Wax/Gel your hair, keep to a classy trend look, not any funky Mohawks!
 Undercuts are cool!
 Check out these links for your clothing options.AD